This is Don's "Whom We Might Be" Story

 this facilitated the arrival of so many of our things!

-and the Pyramids used for “rolling” the huge stones
+and of the Egyptian Pyramids were each used for “rolling” the huge stones

 ( note 14b ),